 Bareboaters can enjoy activities around the island, including snorkelling and SUP/kayaking.
-There are several bushwalking trails maintained by Parks with a track running between the resorts.
+Parks maintain several bushwalking trails with a track running between the resorts.

-When going ashore, check the tide, so you don't get stuck, the beach has a gradual slope, and it does out a long way.
-There is access to the island's great walking tracks from the beach.
-Go left and head and take the base point trail which loops around showing you both sides of Long Island.
+When going ashore, check the tide, so you don’t get stuck, the beach has a gradual slope, and it goes out a long way.
+There is access to the island’s great walking tracks from the beach.
+Go left and head and take the base point trail, which loops around, showing you both sides of Long Island.

 Long Island is mostly a rainforest National Park and has around 17km of walking tracks to explore.
 Trails will take you looping around most parts of the island, showcasing beaches, dramatic headlands and changing landscapes.

 For the enthusiastic bushwalkers, take the Sandy Bay trail, a three-hour journey across 5.8 kilometres over gentle hills, protected bays, lookouts and mangroves.

 Fishing is permitted around Long Island with some people throwing a line in out the front of their accommodation.
 Good fishing is around Palm Bay and near the jetty at Happy Bay, or around the rocks at high tide.

 Happy Bay is a great place for a SUP or kayak.
 Having a paddle out the front of the resorts is also worthwhile.